 The report concluded that the weight of scientific evidence currently available shows no adverse short or long-term health effects from exposure to the radiofrequency signals produced by base station transmitters on Wi-Fi systems.
 There is also no scientific evidence to date that exposure to the non-ionising radiation limits established by the International Commission for Non-Ionising Radiation Protection (ICNIRP) is damaging to health.

-Refer to APPENDIX B: LETTER FROM DEPARTMENT OF THE ENVIRONMENT, COMMUNITY & LOCAL GOVERNMENT for copy of correspondence.
+Refer to APPENDIX B for copy of correspondence from DoECLG.

 2. TEACHING & LEARNING

 2.1 CONTEXT